 As with other toxic compounds, caution should be exercised in handling and preparing the solution of Melphalan hydrochloride for injection.
 Skin reactions associated with accidental exposure may occur.
 The use of gloves is recommended.
 If the solution of Melphalan hydrochloride for injection contacts the skin or mucosa, immediately wash the skin or mucosa thoroughly with soap and water.

 Procedures for proper handling and disposal of anticancer drugs should be considered.
 Several guidelines on this subject have been published.1-4 There is no general agreement that all of the procedures recommended in the guidelines are necessary or appropriate.

 Parenteral drug products should be visually inspected for particulate matter and discoloration prior to administration whenever solution and container permit.
 If either occurs, do not use this product.

 Care should be taken to avoid possible extravasation of Melphalan and in cases of poor peripheral venous access, consideration should be given to use of a central venous line (see WARNINGS).

 Preparation for Administration/Stability

-- Melphalan Hydrochloride for Injection must be reconstituted by rapidly injecting 10 mL of the supplied diluent directly into the vial of lyophilized powder using a sterile needle (20-gauge or larger needle diameter) and syringe.
+- Melphalan hydrochloride for injection must be reconstituted by rapidly injecting 10 mL of the supplied diluent directly into the vial of lyophilized powder using a sterile needle (20-gauge or larger needle diameter) and syringe.
 Immediately shake vial vigorously until a clear solution is obtained.
-This provides a 5-mg/mL solution of Melphalan.
+This provides a 5 mg per mL solution of Melphalan.
 Rapid addition of the diluent followed by immediate vigorous shaking is important for proper dissolution.

-- Immediately dilute the dose to be administered in 0.9% Sodium Chloride Injection, USP, to a concentration not greater than 0.45 mg/mL.
+- Immediately dilute the dose to be administered in 0.9% Sodium Chloride Injection, USP, to a concentration not greater than 0.45 mg per mL.

 - Administer the diluted product over a minimum of 15 minutes.